hychn/hychn.github.io/md/rldmitri_notes.md

   * ???
 What does this mean? where the expected value operation $E{.}$ is taken with respect to the joint distribution of all the random variables $w_k$ and $x_k$
   * we are optimizing over policy, not over control sequence (since it is Stochastic, we can't gaurantee that a control sequence is valid, if it goes in an incorrect state)

+# TODO: NEED to Review the previous sections

 # RL SPIN EXAMPLE Understanding ==========================================================================================================

 What is rollout, it is an estimation of $J(u0,u1,...,uk-1,uk)$?
 Are you sure. lets read it again.